Rapptz/discord.py/docs/faq.rst

 us, :mod:`asyncio` comes with a :func:`asyncio.run_coroutine_threadsafe` function that allows us to call a coroutine from another thread.

-However, this function returns a :class:`concurrent.Future` and to actually call it we have to fetch its result.
+However, this function returns a :class:`~concurrent.futures.Future` and to actually call it we have to fetch its result.
 Putting all of this together we can do the following: ::

     def my_after(error):